2020PB/police-brutality/reports/Oregon.md

 ### Officer throws explosive at reporter | July 22nd

-Footage shows an officer lobbing an explosive over the fence, nearly striking the filmer, a reporter.
+Footage shows an officer lobbing an explosive over the US District Courthouse fence, nearly striking the filmer, a reporter.
 However, the projectile explodes in midair before reaching the journalist.

-The journalist refers to the projectile as "a spicy present," where the phrase "spicy" is generally used to refer to tear gas.
+The journalist refers to the projectile as "a spicy present;" "spicy" has become a common vernacular for tear gas among protesters.

 tags: explosive, journalist, less-lethal, projectile

 id: or-portland-143

-geolocation:
+geolocation: 45.5162412,-122.6765964

 **Links**